Scam-spotters share red flags

 The manager then contacted Wells Fargo’s Transaction Fraud Support to research the wire transfer beneficiary, who turned out to be in Texas, not Florida.
 The customer finally reached her son, who verified that the person who contacted her was a scammer.

-Someone is rude or uses pushy language to pressure you to act immediately.
+Someone is rude or pressures you with pushy language.
+Look out for demands that you act immediately.

 An older customer came to a branch in Pennsylvania accompanied by a young woman he introduced as his significant other, asking the banker about initiating recurring transfers from his account to the woman’s account.